swiss-territorial-data-lab/proj-qalidar/README.md

-# Project Quality Assessment of LiDAR data
+# Cross-generation change detection between two classified LiDAR point clouds for a semi-automated quality control

 **POSSIBLE TODOS TO POLISH THE CODE AND README**
 - I left the class_equialence for VD and swisstopo, which was used for the creation of the last zone at the border between VD and NE.
 This is more for development purpose and I would actually remove it for the final deployment.